Araigumedra/MyUniPerformance.github.io/index.md

 <div class="section-problem">
  <div class="section-problem-statement">
   <h3> Problem </h3>
-<p>Some universities don’t have tools to help students to plan their academic life in a better way.
-Of course, there are numerous free tools that perform tasks such as GPA calculation, but they lack functionality beyond that, such as storing courses that have been taken and displaying them in an organized manner that can allow the user to see their academic progress at a glance.
+<p>Some universities don’t have tools to help students plan their academic progress in a better way.
+Of course, there are numerous free tools that perform tasks such as GPA calculation, but they lack functionality beyond that.
 There exist fewer possibilities where the user might be enrolled in a second major, or they might be undertaking a minor degree.
-These less common situations are not covered by free existing applications.
 There are also tools to see feedback from professors with whom the students would like to take a class, but these tools often do not provide specific feedback based on a certain course and section.
 Finally, many students would like to compare their performance relative to that of the peers in their class, to know if they are on the right track throughout their academic career.
 However, there is no public platform that allows us to extrapolate data anonymously from people that have taken the same courses as the student.</p>
 </div>

  <div class="section-problem-solution">